Matrix Completion Methods for Causal Panel Data Models

 \section{Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression}

 In this section, we discuss a number of particular configurations of the matrices $\by$ and $\bw$ that are the focus of distinct parts of the general literature.
-This serves to put in context the problem, and to motivate previously developed methods from the literature on causal inference under unconfoundedness, the synthetic control literature, and the interactive fixed effect literature, and subsequently to develop formal connections between all three.
-First, we consider patterns of missing data.
-Second, we consider different shapes of the matrix $\by$.
-Third, we consider a number of specific analyses that focus on particular combinations of missing data patterns and shapes of the matrices.
+This discussion serves to put in context the problem, and to motivate previously developed methods from the literature on causal inference under unconfoundedness, the synthetic control literature, and the interactive fixed effect literature, and subsequently to develop formal connections between all three and the matrix completion literature.
+Note that the matrix completion literature has focused primarily on the case where $\bw$ is completely random, as in Equation (\ref{een}), and where both dimensions of $\by$ and $\bw$ are large.
+First, we consider patterns of missing data, that is, distributions for $\bw$ that differ from completely random.
+Second, we consider different shapes of the matrix $\by$ where the relative size of the dimensions $N$ and $T$ may be very different and one or both may be modest in magnitude.
+Third, we consider a number of specific analyses in the econometrics literature that focus on particular combinations of missing data patterns and shapes of the matrices.